Topological derivative approach for deep neural network architecture adaptation: Numerical experiments

 In this section, we demonstrate how the topological derivative in \cref{exist_th} could be used to inform which layers need retraining in parameter-efficient transfer learning.
 In particular, we seek to determine the most sensitive part of the network with respect to the new data set $\sD_e$.
 This is accomplished by defining the loss functional in \eqref{topo_der} based on the new data set $\sD_e$ and computing the topological derivative which informs where to add a new layer as described in \cref{deriv_algo}.
 For demonstration, we revisit the heat equation \eqref{heat_equation_o} where the objective now is to learn a surrogate for the parameter to observable map (PtO).
 In particular, the network takes in the conductivity field $\bu\in \real^{256}$ as input and predicts the corresponding temperature $\by\in \real^{50}$ at fixed locations on the domain.
 To train the initial network, the data-set $\sD_s$ consists of $10,000$ data points where the conductivity field $\bu$ is drawn from a BiLaplacian prior \cite{wittmer2023unifying} with mean ${\bf{\mu}}=2$ and covariance $\sC$ given in \eqref{priors} with parameters $(\gamma,\ \delta)=(0.1,\ 0.5)$.
 It is expected that with the passage of time the distribution of conductivity field $\bu$ changes due to changes in field conditions.
 To simulate this shift in distribution, the new data-set $\sD_e$ consists of $50$ samples where $\bu$ is drawn from a Gaussian autocorrelation smoothness prior \cite{kaipio2006statistical} with mean $\bf{\mu}=2$ and covariance ${\bf{\Gamma}}$ given in \eqref{priors} with with $\sigma^2=2,\ \rho=0.5$.

 Samples of generated conductivity fields from the two distributions are shown in \cref{param_efficient_tr}.
 Performance of different transfer learning approaches on a test data set of size $1000$ is shown in \cref{transfer} where it is clear that our proposed approach provides the best results.
 In \cref{transfer}, ``Complete retraining" refers to the case when the entire pre-trained network is trained to fit the new data; ``Traditional transfer learning" refers to retraining only the last layer in the network; ``Proposed approach" refers to the topological derivative approach where a new layer is added and retrained along with the first and last layers; and ``Exhaustive search" refers to the case of retraining the last layer, first layer and a randomly chosen hidden layer.
+In addition, we also observed that while our proposed approach and traditional transfer learning takes approximately $3$ min to retrain the network, an exhaustive search procedure conducted serially took around $20$ min to find the best retrained network.
 Additional justification (with numerical results) on why topological derivative serves as a good indicator for determining where to add a new layer is provided in \cref{param_eff}.